suvvvv/civic-auth-wallet-app/README.md

 ## Overview

 This project demonstrates the integration of Civic Auth into a modern React application, providing a seamless authentication experience with embedded wallets.
 The application showcases how to leverage Civic Auth to enable familiar sign-in options (including Google OAuth) while offering embedded blockchain wallets to users with a sleek, dark-themed UI.
+The app focuses on creating a comprehensive Web3 identity platform where users can mint soulbound NFTs, earn points, and unlock features as they progress in their blockchain journey.

 ## Features

+### Core Functionality
 - **Multi-Provider Authentication**: Seamless login experience using Civic Auth with Google OAuth integration
-- **Embedded Wallets**: Automatic creation of blockchain wallets for authenticated users
+- **Embedded Wallets**: Automatic creation of blockchain wallets for authenticated users without seed phrases
-- **Dark Mode UI**: Modern, responsive dark-themed interface with animations
+- **Dark Mode UI**: Modern, responsive dark-themed interface with subtle animations
 - **Wallet Management**: View wallet addresses, balances, and transaction capabilities

-- **Security Features**: Demonstrates secure key management without seed phrases
-- **Animated Transitions**: Smooth animations and transitions for an enhanced user experience
+### Web3 Identity Features
+- **Moments NFT System**: Mint soulbound NFTs to commemorate your Web3 journey milestones
+- **Points & Achievements**: Earn Civic Points through various actions and unlock achievements
+- **Progressive Feature Access**: Unlock advanced features as you progress in your Web3 journey
+- **Referral System**: Invite friends and earn rewards through the built-in referral program

+### Security & UX
+- **Enhanced Security**: Multi-factor authentication and social recovery options for account access
+- **Recent Activity Tracking**: Monitor recent transactions with detailed information
+- **Optimized Readability**: Carefully balanced UI effects for both aesthetics and usability
+- **Responsive Design**: Fully responsive interface that works seamlessly across devices

 ## Why Civic Auth?